Skip to main content

 Android

-1. Are you planning to run the app on non-GUI environment, such as a HPC cluster?
+1. Are you planning to run the app in a non-GUI environment like an HPC cluster?

 2. Do you run SEGUL as part of a pipeline?